 Through having good contacts and a good attitude to work (often for free!), some people are able to find their way into being a rigger without a structured learning scheme.
 This can also be supported by the PLASA Trainee Rigger Scheme.

 This method of becoming a rigger is essentially candidate led but with the guidance of information sent to you by PLASA including the following:

 - Log Book – provides a method of recording your rigging work experience.

 - Electronic booklet – gives you information about rigging as a career, using the Rigging Handbook, how to complete the Log Book, the equipment you will need, finding riggers to sign off your log book and preparation for the National Rigging Certificate (NRC).

 - Rigging Handbook – information on rigging theory, your responsibilities under the law, and if in due course you wish to be assessed at NRC Level 2, what you will be required to be competent in.

 Registration costs £199 +VAT.
 Click here to register with PLASA.

 Please note that registration for the Trainee Rigger Scheme is seperate to your registration for the NRC assessment.
 If you complete the Trainee Rigger Scheme you will still need to register for the NRC Assessment (at a discounted rate.)

 Employment & Apprenticeship

-An employed position can offer an extra level of financial security on your journey into rigging.
-We offer our employees the chance to train and work as a rigger alonside their other duties.
-If you’re interested in an employed position at UK Rigging, send us your CV and introduce yourself by emailing the HR manager via [email protected]
+UK Rigging does not currently offer a rigging apprenticeship.
+However, employees are offered the chance to train and work as a rigger alonside other warehousing duties.
+If you’re interested in an employed position at UK Rigging, send in your CV and introduce yourself by emailing the HR manager via [email protected]